rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/template-access-and-sharing/_index.md

 1. In the **Access Type** field, click **Owner.**
 1. Click **Save.**

-**Result:** The user has the Owner access type, and can modify, share, or delete the template.
+**Result:** The user or group has the Owner access type, and can modify, share, or delete the template.